jovelluna12/ecommerce-side/README.md

 composer install
 ```

-and Run the Following Command if you wish to add another Library to this Project on your Local Repository
+and Run the Following Command to update this Project on your Repository if you added another Library
 ```bash
 composer update
 ```